vitorvidaldev/small-projects/AWS/Solutions-Architect/iam.md

 - Action: list of actions this policy allows or denies
 - Condition: conditions for when this policy is in effect (optional)

+A statement in an IAM Policy consists of Sid, Effect, Principal, Action, Resource, and Condition.
+Version is part of the IAM Policy itself, not the statement.

 ## Password Policy

 You can defined a password policy, making sure you have strong passwords and a higher security for your account.